isaac-ped/Shremote/README.md

 * `{i}`: If a program is run multiple times, or on multiple hosts, this index will distinguish log files from one another.
 (Behavior undefined if `{i}` is not used and multiple program instances are started)
+* `{host}`: Will substitute the address of the host on which the command is being run

 ### programs: